Default Networking Setup

 VMs can connect to the internet as follows:

-- Outbound traffic: Enabled by default for all VMs (if security groups allow).
-Traffic uses a shared IP address unless you attach a Public IP to the VM
+- IPv4: Uses a shared IP address unless you attach a Public IP to the VM.

-- Inbound traffic: Requires you to attach a Public IP to the VM and configure appropriate security group rules
+- IPv4: Requires you to attach a Public IP to the VM and configure appropriate security group rules.

 Default security groups